 In partnership with DMACC, UNI offers 2+2 degree programs for students who are place-bound and cannot move to the UNI campus or students who are changing careers.

 This program provides a flexible option for non-traditional students who wish to earn an Elementary Education teaching degree.
-Students complete two years of coursework at Des Moines Area Community College in Ankeny or Carroll, followed by courses taken from the University of Northern Iowa.
-UNI courses are offered primarily via distance education, with some face-to-face instruction required on a centrally-located DMACC campus.
-Additionally, some courses include a field experience component.
+Students complete two years of coursework at Des Moines Area Community College, followed by courses taken from the University of Northern Iowa.
+UNI courses are offered online with some courses requiring a field experience component.

 A degree from UNI means affordable academic excellence.
 For more specifics, browse through our website or visit